Tokenmw/Tokenmw.github.io/_pages/about.md

 </ul>

 <div style="color: red; text-align: justify;">
-📪 If you are interested in collaborating on topics such as Time Series Analysis, BCI, Brain Foundation/LLM Models, and other related areas, I warmly welcome potential collaborators and research interns—feel free to reach out!
+📪 If you are interested in collaborating on topics such as Time Series Analysis, BCI, Foundation/LLM Models, and other related areas, I warmly welcome potential collaborators and research interns—feel free to reach out!
 I also welcome inquiries from CSC scholarship students and visiting students/scholars who are interested in conducting research in these areas.
 </div>

 <!-- 👇 添加这行：强制减少下方空白 -->